Build 01 / Governed Marketing Localisation

 Storage and retrieval

-Pipeline Flow
+Pipeline flow

-Structured translation requests replace loose prompting.
+Structured translation requests replace copy and paste prompting.

 Source asset registered